- What are Excel connections?

 - 3. Enable the “Refresh every” option to set the frequency of data updates.
 You can set it as low as 1 minute.
 As you have also enabled background refresh, it shouldn’t slow down the functioning of Excel.
 Click “OK” to finish.

 Although creating and customizing external connections in Excel is straightforward, it will depend on the data source properties and data type.
-If you want to simplify the process of managing and controlling all data inputs to your spreadsheet, Layer might be the best alternative solution.
+If you want to simplify the process of managing and controlling all data inputs to your spreadsheet, Sheetgo might be the best alternative solution.
+You can quickly connect to BigQuery and your spreadsheets - Excel, Google Sheets, CSV/TSV - and automate data transfers, as well as monitor and manage your workflows from the web app.

 Understanding how to use databases is essential for anyone who uses Excel to store and manage information regularly.
 Occasionally, the size and nature of this data will require external storage, whether it’s on a Microsoft server, such as Access or SQL Databases, or your company webpage.